-In addition to the above, there are special items that may be subject to discussion and potential disagreement as their inclusion or exclusion in working capital, net debt or the valuation as such will directly impact the business value.
-But, in the context of determining damages, these special items will often be unaffected by the wrongful act and thus their consideration is not required as their value will be equivalent in both the but-for and the actual scenario.
+In addition to the foregoing, there are special items that may be subject to discussion and potential disagreement as their inclusion or exclusion in working capital, net debt or the valuation as such will directly affect the business value.
+However, in the context of determining damages, these special items will often be unaffected by the wrongful act and thus their consideration is not required as their value will be equivalent in both the but-for and the actual situation.

 First, non-operating assets should be excluded from the valuation as they do not contribute to the generation of income or cash flow in the normal course of operations (e.g., an investment into unused land).
 If required, these assets should be valued at their fair value as at the valuation date and added to the business value.

-Third, financial instruments may require a thorough analysis to determine whether or not they are financial assets or liabilities and what their impact is on the future net cash generation.
+Third, financial instruments may require a thorough analysis to determine whether or not they are financial assets or liabilities, and their effect on the future net cash generation.

 Fourth, debt-like items (i.e., items that will result in future cash outflows and typically bear interest) are frequently subject to disagreement and dispute as the inclusion or exclusion within net debt will directly result in different business values.
-Examples of debt-like items are, among others, pension accruals, which reflect the future pension payments to then former employees and are recorded on the balance sheet at their present value, capital leases or environmental contingencies.
+Examples of debt-like items include pension accruals, which reflect the future pension payments to former employees and are recorded on the balance sheet at their present value, capital leases or environmental contingencies.

-The cash flow statement is a financial statement that provides information about cash receipts and cash payments of a business during a specific period to, among others, support the assessment of the business’s ability to generate future net cash flows.
+The cash flow statement is a financial statement that provides information about cash receipts and cash payments of a business during a specific period to support the assessment of the business’s ability to generate future net cash flows, among other things.